Step 1: Determine whether the process variability is in control

 The generalized variance chart plots the joint process variability of several related variables.
 The center line is the determinant of the sample covariance matrix.
 The lower and upper control limits are based on the number of variables and number of observations in each subgroup.

 Red points indicate subgroups that are above the upper control limit and not in control.
 One disadvantage to multivariate charts is that the scale is unrelated to the scale of any of the variables, and out-of-control signals do not reveal which variable (or combination of variables) caused the signal.

-Investigate any points that are above the upper control limit.
-The Session window output shows exactly which points are above the control limit, as shown here.
+Investigate any subgroups that are above the upper control limit.
+The output show which points are above the upper control limit, as shown here.

 * WARNING * If graph is updated with new data, the results above may no longer